Authentication

 | Passkey (WebAuthn) | Nothing - your device authenticates you | A public key only | Per-device unless you sync via iCloud Keychain / Google Password Manager |

-Both methods can be enabled at the same time — users can register a passkey on top of their password account and choose either at login.
+Both methods can be enabled at the same time.
+Users sign in with a password first, register a passkey from their profile, and can then choose either method on the login page.

 Sign in with email + password